Every industry is unique when it comes to marketing. And the intricacies that law firm marketing strategies present are no exception.

 This is a popular question that doesn’t have a simple answer because it is unique to the firm’s areas of expertise.
 Being safe rather than sorry, it would be a good idea to maintain accounts on a variety of platforms.

 - Facebook has more than the lion’s share of users and should be the def facto platform for B2C and B2B businesses, alike.

 - LinkedIn caters more towards connecting with professionals as well as other businesses.
 If your areas of expertise deal with B2B law, LinkedIn should be in your playbook.
 Publishing content here will establish yourself as a thought leader in your respective industry.

 At the end of the day, social media serves a major purpose and that is to increase visibility.
 Not only does boosting your social media presence directly generate prospects, but it also establishes your online credibility and fortifies your overall SEO.
 Don’t ignore social media; it among the more highly effective law firm marketing strategies for companies of all sizes.

-If maintaining a social media account is finding itself to be time consuming, or hiring a dedicated person is out of budget, take a look at our social media management services for law firms.
+If maintaining a social media account is finding itself to be time consuming, or hiring a dedicated person is out of budget, take a look at our social media for law firms.
 Hiring a third party may not be as expensive as you think.
 And it definitely pays off in the long run.

 Source Outside Help

 Managing your digital presence can be technically challenging and time consuming to understand – let alone implement.
 Having an in-house marketing team can also be quite expensive.
 Think about onboarding experts to elevate your law firm marketing strategies so you can focus on what matters most, the client.